Corporate Sustainability

 Audit Committee

 The Audit Committee is composed of three independent directors, one of whom must possess expertise in accounting and finance.
 The committee assists in overseeing the fair presentation of the Company's financial statements; the appointment (or dismissal), independence, and performance evaluation of the Company's CPAs; the effective implementation of internal controls; compliance with relevant laws and regulations; and the management of existing or potential risks.
 The resolutions passed in the meetings are documented in minutes and submitted to the Board of Directors.
-In 2023, the committee held seven meetings, with an overall attendance rate of 100% by its members.
+In 2024, the committee held six meetings, with an overall attendance rate of 100% by its members.

-Attendance of the Audit Committee in 2023
+Attendance of the Audit Committee in 2024

-Title | Name |
+| Title | Name |

 Attendance in Person |